Jun 27Sunday, June 28, 2026 · all daysJun 29 · today »

 1.Marfa Public Radio Puts You to Sleep(marfapublicradio.org)

-tl;dr: Marfa Public Radio launched a sleep podcast called "Marfa Public Radio Puts You to Sleep" as part of its fall membership drive, where staff read aloud the dull operational documents (FCC compliance, NPR ethics codes, etc.) that keep the 24/7 station running.
-The goal is to lull listeners to sleep, then prompt them to donate when they wake up.
+tl;dr: Marfa Public Radio launched a sleep podcast called "Marfa Public Radio Puts You to Sleep" for its fall membership drive, in which staff read aloud the dull operational documents (FCC compliance, NPR ethics codes, etc.) that keep the 24/7 station running.
+The goal is both to lull listeners to sleep and to encourage donations at marfapublicradio.org/donate.

 HN Discussion:

-• Praising Marfa as a town and tangentially endorsing the radio station
+• Praising Marfa as a town and endorsing the public radio station's appeal

 2.OpenRA(openra.net)

-tl;dr: OpenRA's new playtest-20260222 introduces random map generators for Red Alert, Tiberian Dawn, and Dune 2000, usable in both Skirmish and Multiplayer.
-Dune 2000 gets new visual effects, Starport bulk purchasing, and a community-led balance overhaul, while the standalone Tiberian Dawn HD mod is now feature-complete with selectable remastered or classic assets.
-Other additions include map editor improvements, expansion-base-building bots, auto-save, and new missions for RA and TD.
+tl;dr: OpenRA's new playtest-20260222 introduces random map generators for Red Alert, Tiberian Dawn, and Dune 2000, usable in skirmish and multiplayer.
+Dune 2000 gets new visual effects, Starport bulk purchasing, and a community-led balance overhaul, while the standalone Tiberian Dawn HD mod is now feature-complete with toggleable remastered/classic assets.
+Other additions include map editor improvements, expansion-building bots, auto-save, new missions, and groundwork for localization.

 HN Discussion: